hellowhirl/my-bootcamp-learning/react_notes.md

 - React creates state variables based on order we call each hook funcition; above will mess up order of calls to hook functions

-### useEffect hook
+### useEffect Hook

 - problem with class lifecycle methods is that we have to go back and forth between components to see what is going on

 - with useEffect hook we can encapsulate all the logic around a certain piece of functinality in a single place

-  - this gives us extra benefit: we can extract this logic, put it in its own module, and use it across different compomenets
+  - this gives us extra benefit: we can extract this logic, put it in its own module, and use it across different compomenets as a custom hook

+### Fetching Data with Hooks